· 25 February 2020 ·

 24 November 1586

-In the interest of accuracy: I was a grandfather prior to my death in 1604, but I had no grandsons.
-Lizzy’s daughter Anne was born in 1600, and Bridget’s Elizabeth in 1603.
+In the interest of accuracy: I was a grandfather before I died in 1604, but I had no grandsons.
+Lizzy’s daughter Anne was born in 1600, Bridget’s Elizabeth in 1603.
 Lizzy’s sons were born after my death, as were all of Susan’s children.
 My young son and heir Henry had his eighth birthday the day before Essex went to the block in 1601.
-Henry, married but childless, died at the age of thirty-two in 1625.
+Henry died in 1625 at the age of thirty-two, married but childless.
 My illegitimate son Edward Vere also died without children, unmarried, in 1629.
 I had to look that up.

-Here are some Prince Tudor reference points, indicated pro or con.
+Here are some Prince Tudor references, indicated pro or con if relevant.
 The order is meaningless and the list is selective, but it offers a few different looks at the debate.
 Note that the terms Prince Tudor, Tudor Rose, and Royal Birth are synonymous.